nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 anymore

 Example of removing a unit good:<br/>
-Removing a Unit Good of sku WC1.<br/>
+Removing a Unit Good of SKU WC1<br/>

 `remove ug/ sku/WC1`

 Expected Output
 ```
+Unit Good with SKU: WC1 has been removed from warehouse
 Another command?
 ```

 ### Listing Unit Goods `list ug/`
-Listing all Unit Goods present in the warehouse.
+Listing all Unit Goods already added to the warehouse.

 Format: `list ug/`